 The contemporary “New Testament” comprises twenty-seven books: the four canonical gospels; the addendum to Luke, “Acts;” the twenty-one letters of the apostles (primarily letters from Paul but also letters from James, Peter, and John; and the Revelation of John).
 Many of these writings are believed to have been written prior to 120 AD.

 In the early days of “the way” writings that were variously attributed to the apostles circulated widely among the faithful, particularly the Pauline literature.
 Judea was a frustrated and enslaved region of Rome, an outpost filled with poverty and the “people of the book.”
 There was near constant tumult among the Jewish peoples who longed to be out from under the oppressive and hedonistic ways of Rome.
-Amidst this milieu, a variety of Rabbinical teachers arose, of which Jesus was one.
+Amidst this milieu, a variety of Rabbinical teachers arose, one of which Jesus.
 The hope for a Jewish messiah was strong, one who could lead Judea out of its turmoil.
-The Jewish elders, who appeared to many as hypocritical, and the Roman governors, put many Jewish revolutionaries to death, as well as people condemned for heresy, like Jesus.
-After Jesus’s death around 30 AD, the revolts continued with many promising to be the messiah, the leader of the Jews, like Simon Bar Kokhba or Simon the “sorcerer” who is referenced in Acts.
+The Jewish elders, who appeared to many as hypocritical, and the Roman governors put many Jewish revolutionaries to death for heresy and insubordination.
+After Jesus’s death around 30 AD, the revolts continued with many preachers promising to be the messiah, the leader of the Jews, like Simon Bar Kokhba or Simon the “sorcerer” who is referenced in Acts.

 However Rome’s occupation of Judea brought new technologies to the people of Judea -like the written word for all people, libraries, and the ability to deliver letters across vast distances.
-Thus a new group, in part reminiscent of Hellinistic mystery cults and in part inspired by Jewish messianism, arose and took hold.
-Various writings of Jesus were documented a generation or two after his death and the crux of the message is that Jesus is superior to other claimants to divinity because he overcame death -an inversion of the death of Socrates.
-The Christian theological narrative continues the eschatology from the book of Isaiah, as well, by declaring that Jesus will return again to earth.
+Thus a new group, in-part reminiscent of Hellinistic mystery cults and in-part inspired by Jewish messianism, arose and took hold.
+Various writings of Jesus were documented a generation or two after his death and the crux of the message (or “good news”) in the Gospels is that Jesus is superior to other claimants to divinity because he overcame death -an inversion of the death of Socrates found in the classical writings of Plato and Xenophon.
+The Christian theological narrative continues the eschatology from the book of Isaiah, as well, by declaring that Jesus will one day return to earth again.

 Like most divine writings that have come down to us from antiquity, the early Christian texts must be approached with a certain degree of respect for the sacred.
 Their origins are mysterious, and the teaching still eludes us.